marnout/Fer/README.md

 This is the first step for a wood workbench for FreeCAD fer.py define a class Fer (knife for spindle moulder in french)

+## Example
+	Please see the image F096.jpg in this folder.

 ## Syntax:
 	knife = Fer(label, height, (x0, y0), [(x, y) | (a, x, y)], ...)
 	label is a string, "F096" for example